 (Screenshot via create.io)

-The company is planning to expand the application to reach 10 cities by the end of 2015, including Detroit, New York, San Francisco, Los Angeles, Chicago and Dallas.-30-
+Switzer said in January that the company planned to reach 10 cities by the end of 2015, including Detroit, New York, San Francisco, Los Angeles, Chicago and Dallas.

 Sign-up for daily news updates from Technical.ly Dc